pFragga/OS2022/README.md

 blocking (with mutexes) and synchronization (with condition variables).

 You can read more about it in the [assignment paper](os_project.pdf).
-It's in Greek though, so good luck :/
+It's in Greek though, so good luck!

 Usage
 -----